dinaayoub/reading-notes/401/class-01.md

 array.reduce((accumulator,currentValue) => {
     return accumulator * currentValue;
 },1);
-the ,1 at the end specifies what value of accumulator we want to start with.
+the ,1 at the end specifies what value of accumulator we want to start with (and is optional).

 Source: [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)